cc-ai/kdb/README.md

 The VICC project is an interdisciplinary project aimed at creating images of accurate, vivid, and personalized outcomes of climate change.
 Our goal is to use cutting-edge machine learning techniques to produce images of how neighborhoods and houses will look like following the effects of global warming.
 By creating a more visceral understanding of the effects of climate change, we aim to strengthen public support for necessary actions and motivate people to make impactful decisions.
 As a prototype, we first focus on modeling flood consequences on homes.

-For a more detailed motivation explanation, read through our [2 pages executive summary](https://docs.google.com/document/d/1WQtugSBgMVB-i0RhgCg_qaP7WDj7aimWvpZytKTEqY4/edit)
+For a more detailed motivation explanation, read through our [2 page executive summary](https://docs.google.com/document/d/1WQtugSBgMVB-i0RhgCg_qaP7WDj7aimWvpZytKTEqY4/edit)

-Also, you might be interested in our ICLR 2019 Ai For Social Good workshop [paper](https://aiforsocialgood.github.io/iclr2019/accepted/track1/pdfs/24_aisg_iclr2019.pdf)
+Also, you might be interested in our ICLR 2019 AI For Social Good workshop [paper](https://aiforsocialgood.github.io/iclr2019/accepted/track1/pdfs/24_aisg_iclr2019.pdf)

+For recent results, check out our [page on the Mila website](https://mila.quebec/en/ai-society/visualizing-climate-change/)

 ## Contact ✉️